thiagoalessio/tesseract-ocr-for-php/README.md

 ### setOutputFile

 Specify an Outputfile to be used.
 Be aware: If you set an outputfile then the option `withoutTempFiles` is ignored.
 Tempfiles are written (and deleted) even if `withoutTempFiles = true`.

-In combination with `configFile` you are able to get the hocr, tsv or pdf files.
+In combination with `configFile` you are able to get the `hocr`, `tsv` or `pdf` files.

 ```php
 echo (new TesseractOCR('img.png'))